 - Locking in low-cost debt while it’s still available.
 Interest rates may be on the rise, but they’re still hovering near historic lows.
 Investors who have not yet done so will want to consider locking in long-term, fixed-rate debt at today’s interest rates before they inevitably rise.

-Multifamily real estate proved to be a darling during the COVID-19 pandemic, and continues to outperform other real estate asset classes today as the economy stabilizes and inflation rises.
+Multifamily real estate proved to be a darling during the COVID-19 pandemic.
+Additionally, it continues to outperform other real estate asset classes today as the economy stabilizes and inflation rises.
 Investors looking to hedge against rising prices will certainly want to consider adding apartment buildings to their portfolios.